linkel/dangerous-balance/src/pages/quotations.md

 inwardly that life with all its sorrows is good; that everything is meaningful even if in a sense beyond our understanding; and that there is always tomorrow.

+Fred Rogers, in a meeting of the American Academy of Child Psychiatry:

+>It’s easy to convince people that children need to learn the alphabet and numbers...
+How do we help people to realize that what matters even more than the superimposition of adult symbols is how a person’s inner life finally puts together the alphabet and numbers of his outer life?
+What really matters is whether he uses the alphabet for the declaration of war or the description of a sunrise — his numbers for the final count at Buchenwald or the specifics of a brand-new bridge.